dustinpfister/blog_posts/_posts/canvas-drag.md

 ### 1.1 - The get canvas relative method and distance formula

 In this example I will be using mouse and touch events so I will want to use a method I worked out that helps with getting the canvas relative position of a mouse or touch events from and event object.
+I will also want a distance formula to help me find out if I clicked the circle or not when working out my event handers.

 ```js
 // get canvas relative and distance methods